Mind Matters Psychotherapy & Creative Education

 Jennifer Preston Garibaldi

-MACP, RP (Qualifying)
+MACP, Registered Psychotherapist (Qualifying)

 Jennifer’s mission is to support and empower clients on their journey towards growth and healing.
 She is committed to promoting a safe, open, and non-judgmental space to deconstruct what you are feeling, what you have experienced, and your current situation.
 Jennifer strives to build a trusting therapeutic relationship with her clients through empathy, authenticity, and collaboration.
 Jennifer recognize that there is no “one size fits all” approach to therapy, and as such, she aims to tailor sessions based on your unique individual experiences and needs.